ECAP5/ECAP5-DWBUART/docs/src/spec/3_requirements.rst

 .. requirement:: F_RECEIVE_ERROR_01

-   The peripheral shall assert the PE field of UART_SR when the 1-bit sum of the received bits is not equal to the received parity bit.
+   The peripheral shall assert the PE field of UART_SR when the result of the xor of all the received bits is not equal to the received parity bit.

 .. requirement:: F_RECEIVE_ERROR_02

-   The peripheral shall assert the FE field of UART_SR when received stop bit is deasserted.
+   The peripheral shall assert the FE field of UART_SR when the received stop bit is zero instead of one.

 .. requirement:: F_RECEIVE_ERROR_03

-   The peripheral shall assert the RXOE field of UART_SR when it latches the stop bit while the RXNE field of UART_SR is asserted.
+   The peripheral shall assert the RXOE field of UART_SR after latching the stop bit while the RXNE field of UART_SR is asserted.

 Transmit
 ^^^^^^^^

 .. requirement:: F_TRANSMIT_01

-   The peripheral shall transmit the TXD field of UART_TXDR after a write to UART_TXDR when the TXE field of UART_SR is deasserted, with a sample interval defined in number of clk_i edges by the field CLK_DIV field of UART_CR
+   The peripheral shall transmit the TXD field of UART_TXDR after a write to UART_TXDR when the TXE field of UART_SR is deasserted, with a sample interval defined in number of clk_i edges by the field CLK_DIV field of UART_CR.

 .. requirement:: F_TRANSMIT_02